MileHacker Logo

 Guided Walking Tours

-Local guides offer historical walks in towns like Vaxholm or nature walks focusing on unique flora and fauna.
+Local guides offer historical walks in places such as Vaxholm or nature walks focusing on unique flora and fauna.

 • Learn about history.